kingsdigitallab/alice-thornton/frontend/entities/textsearch.md

 {% include "search_tabs.liquid" %}
 {% raw %}
   <p class="tab-intro">
-      Start typing to find relevant passages within the modernised edition.
-For exact matches put the word/phrase in double quotation marks.
-Results can be filtered by Book.
+      Start typing to find relevant passages in the edition.
+For exact matches put the word or phrase in double quotation marks.
+Results can be filtered by Book and Version.
   </p>
   <div class="columns">
     <form @submit.prevent="onSubmitInputs" class="search-inputs column is-3">